invictus-integration/docs-ifa/dashboard/alerting.md

 # Alerting

-This is a step by step on how to use alerting.
-How to create a rule and see rules per flow.
+This is a step by step on how to set up alerting.
+The following functionality is covered in this document:

+- Create a Rule
+- Update a Rule
+- Delete a Rule
+- Setup Activity check for a flow
+- Setup Error check for a flow

-** When creating the Name of the rule, keep in mind that the flow name will be automatically included in the name ex. {{flowname}}-AdrianRule**
+**When creating the a rule, the name will always automatically have the flowname as the prefix set, example: {{flowname}}-AdrianRule**

 ## Add a new rule